MumetNgoding/Hackintosh-DELL-Vostro-5468/README.md

 * Integrated Intel HD Graphics 620 support is handled by WhateverGreen, and configured in the `DeviceProperties` section of `config.plist`.

 ### Audio
-* For ALC256 on this my Machine, I use `layout-id = 88` (Patched on DSDT).
+* For ALC256 on this my Machine, I use `layout-id = 12` (Patched on DSDT).
 * Without any modifications, the headphone jack is buggy.
 External microphones aren't detected and the audio output may randomly stop working or start making weird noises.
-* Start from this version, I change to use `ComboJack`.
+* Start from this version, I change to use [`MicFix`](https://github.com/WingLim/MicFix).
 It gives better sound experience and performance when using the headset/headphone.

 </details>